mem48/geocompr/main.md

             datatype = "INT2U")
 ```

+The `raster` file format (native to the `raster` package) is used when a file extension is missing or is invalid.

-Some raster file formats also accept additional creation options^[Creation options for the GeoTIFF format are at http://www.gdal.org/frmt_gtiff.html].
+Some raster file formats also accept additional creation options[^2].
-For example, you could specify a compress method using the `COMPRESS` option:
+For example, in GeoTIFF you could specify a compress method using the `COMPRESS` option^[Creation options for the GeoTIFF format are at http://www.gdal.org/frmt_gtiff.html]:

 ```r